UMD Departments: Computer Science, Kinesiology, Mechanical Engineering

 for further information about SMILE and to obtain an open-source copy.

-Our approach to general-purpose imitation learning is based on cause-effect reasoning.
-During learning, a robot infers a hierarchical representation of a demonstrator's intentions that explains why the demonstrator performed the observed actions.
+Our approach to general-purpose imitation learning takes the form of a cognitive robotic system named CERIL that learns from human demonstrations.
+The current implementation of CERIL learns to perform bimanual procedures based on representing the demonstrator's intentions, rather than on trying to replicate the observed actions verbatim.
+The robot's high-level reasoning during imitation learning is based on a knowledge base of cause-effect relations.
+During learning, a robot controlled by CERIL infers a hierarchical representation of a demonstrator's intentions that explains why the demonstrator performed the observed actions.
 This allows the learning robot to create its own plan for the same task, rather than focusing on duplicating the precise movements of the human demonstrator.
-We have completed construction of a first version of this imitation learning system, and formalized the underlying algorithms, providing guarantees of its soundness and completeness.
+We have completed construction of the CERIL imitation learning system, and formalized the underlying algorithms, providing guarantees of their soundness and completeness, and analyzing their complexity.
 We also experimentally compared various criteria for what makes the system's explanation/interpretation of a demonstrator's actions plausible.
 We evaluated the ability of a physical robot (Baxter from Rethink Robotics) to learn a series of maintenance tasks involving mock-ups of a disk drive dock and a pipe-switch-valve apparatus when using our algorithms.
-It can successfully generalize observed skills, as presented in SMILE demonstrations, involving bimanual manipulation of composite objects in 3D (examples in the videos below), deriving a suitable plan of action to carry out a demonstrated task in the limited situations we have tested so far.
+It can successfully generalize observed skills, as presented in SMILE demonstrations, involving bimanual manipulation of composite objects in 3D (examples in the videos below), deriving a suitable plan of action to carry out a demonstrated task in the situations we have tested so far.
 Our results indicate that the cause-effect reasoning approach we have introduced here can be an effective approach to cognitive-level imitation learning.
-Work is underway to compare our robot's learning performance to that of human subjects learning the same tasks.
+Further, since cause-effect relations are involved, CERIL can support explaining why it performed actions in fairly intuitive ways.

 These two videos show a Baxter robot, having observed the event records from two of the SMILE videos given above, carrying out the corresponding demonstrated tasks.
 The robot has learned the task in each case from a single demonstration.
 Note the coordinated bimanual actions and that the robot makes (quite limited at present) generalizations by starting from different initial states.